 This page is slowly getting outdated.
+I mostly use it to display videos.
 Please refer to:

 for more up-to date information.